In this Article

 These are clear symptoms of vitamin deficiency, particularly ‘riboflavin’.
 Vitamin B2 deficiency is quite common among women and is mostly associated with iron deficiency and anaemia.
 This important vitamin is crucial in regulating a person’s metabolism and helps in maintaining healthy hair, skin and liver.

 How can you overcome this deficiency?
-Yogurt, almonds, green vegetables and eggs are excellent sources of vitamin B-2.
+Yoghurt, almonds, green vegetables and eggs are excellent sources of vitamin B-2.
 You can also consider including mushrooms in your diet.

 8. Memory Loss / Mental Confusion / Acidity / Loss of Weight / Blood Disorder